MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/configure-settings-enterprise-mode-portal.md

    The **Settings** page appears.

-2. In the **Environment settings** area of the page, provide the locations to your **Pre-production environment**, your **Production environment**, **Attachments location**, **Settings location**, and **Website domain for email notifications**.
+2. In the **Environment settings** area of the page, provide the info for your **Pre-production environment**, your **Production environment**, your **Attachments location**, your **Settings location**, and your **Website domain for email notifications**.

 3. Click **Credentials** to add the appropriate domain, user name, and password for each location, and then click **OK**.

 ## Use the Freeze production changes area
-This optional area lets you specify a period of time when your employees must stop adding changes to the current Enterprise Mode Site List.
+This optional area lets you specify a period when your employees must stop adding changes to the current Enterprise Mode Site List.
 This must include both a start and an end date.

 **To add the start and end dates**
 1. Open the Enterprise Mode Site List Portal and click the **Settings** icon in the upper-right area of the page.